-Sources of electricity are everywhere in the world.
-Worldwide, there is a range of energy resources available to generate electricity.
+Sources of electricity are everywhere in the United States.
+Worldwide, there is a range of total energy resources available to generate a large amount of electricity on a large scale in terawatt hours.
 These energy resources fall into two main categories, often called renewable and non-renewable energy resources.
-Each of these resources can be used as a source to generate electricity, which is a very useful way of transferring energy from one place to another such as to the home or to industry.
+Each of these resources can be used as a source to generate power, which is a very useful way of transferring energy from one place to another such as to the home or to industry.

-Non-renewable sources of energy powers can be divided into two types: fossil fuels and nuclear fuel.
+Non-renewable sources of energy powers can be divided into two types: fossil fuels (coal natural gas plants) and nuclear fuel (nuclear energy or nuclear fission which occurs in nuclear power plants).

 The numerous existing energy types can be classified in different ways.
-Primary types can be used directly, as they appear in the natural environment: coal, oil, natural gas and wood, nuclear fuels (uranium), the sun, the wind, tides, mountain lakes, the rivers (from which hydroelectric power can be obtained) and the Earth heat that supplies geothermal energy.
+Primary types can be used directly, as they appear in the natural environment: coal, oil, natural gas and wood, nuclear fuels (uranium), the sun (photovoltaic cell collection), the wind, tides, mountain lakes, the rivers (from which hydroelectric power can be obtained) and the Earth heat that supplies geothermal energy.

 Secondary types come from the transformation of primary energy: for example petrol, that derives from the treatment of crude oil and electrical power, obtained from the conversion of mechanical energy (hydroelectric plants, Aeolian plants), chemical plants (thermoelectric), or nuclear (nuclear plants).
 Electric energy is produced by electric plants, i.e. suitable installations that can transform primary energy (non-transformed) into electric energy.